 2.1.3 The Bid is based upon the materials, equipment, and systems required by the Bidding Documents without exception.

-2.1.4 At the time of submission of the Bid, Bidder and all Subcontractors, regardless of tier, have the appropriate current and active licenses issued by the State of California Contractors State License Board for the Work to be performed and any licenses specifically required by the Bidding Documents.
+2.1.4 At the time of submission of the Bid, Bidder, and all Subcontractors, regardless of tier, have the appropriate current and active licenses issued by the State of California Contractors State License Board for the Work to be performed and any licenses specifically required by the Bidding Documents.
 If Bidder is a joint venture, at the time of submission of the Bid, Bidder shall have the licenses required by the preceding sentence in the name of the joint venture itself.
 The State of California Business and Professions Code, Division 3, Chapter 9, known as the “Contractor's License Law,” establishes licensing requirements for contractors.

 2.1.5 Bidder has read and shall abide by the nondiscrimination requirements contained in the Bidding Documents.